devx-cafe/devx.world/_events/2024/feb/devops-exec.md

 - DevOps in context
 - DevOps explained
-- One Valuestream means one Backlog
+- One Value stream means one Backlog
 - Production-like environment
 - Anything as code
 - T-shaped people - “DevOps” is not a team